AdobeDocs/commerce-admin.en/help/catalog/product-price-special.md

 1. Set **Type** to `Configurable Product` and click **Apply Filters**.

-1. If you want to assign the same special price to all of the products, set the control in the header of the first column to `Select All`.
+1. If you want to assign the same special price to all products, set the control in the header of the first column to `Select All`.

    As an alternative, you can select the checkbox of each product that you want to include.